SapiensAnatis/JCMP-Lightsabers/README.md

 # Known issues:

 -    Some people may experience high loading times for the models if they are far away from the server and/or their internet connection is sub-optimal.
 -   The light sprite can look a bit dodgy from certain camera angles.
 I might use some better trig to fix that at some point.
+A lack of understanding of how the camera angles in the modding API worked as well as the maths behind it lead to this problem.